emmacadavra/learn-hiragana/README.md

     * Select button hover styling:

     ![James Q Quick's button hover styling](docs/images/james-quick-button-hover.png)
-    * Setting the maximum questions as a varuable (I used MAX_QUESTIONS in my code for a while before renaming it to maxQuestions in line with camelCase standards):
+    * Setting the maximum questions as a variable (I used MAX_QUESTIONS in my code for a while before renaming it to maxQuestions in line with camelCase standards):

     ![James Q Quick's MAX_QUESTIONS variable](docs/images/james-quick-max-questions.png)
     * Creating an availableQuestions array out of the existing questions array using "[...questions]":